Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 </div>
 {{< /example >}}

 The above example creates three equal-width columns across all devices and viewports using our predefined grid classes.
-Those columns are centered in the page with the parent `.container`.
+Those columns are centered in the page with the parent `.container-fluid`.

 ## How it works